 As described previously, overpayment is an issue that impacts all Laguna Hills and Orange County residents, and disproportionately impacts lowincome renting households.
-Citywide, up to 50 percent of renting households paying over 30 percent of monthly income toward housing expenses in most areas of the city, meeting the criteria for overpayment.
-This pattern generally coincides with TCAC/HCD opportunity area designations, with highest levels of cost-burdened renters observed in the Via Lomas neighborhood and in the low-resource areas along Interstate 5.
+Citywide, up to 50 percent of renting households paying over 30 percent of monthly income toward housing expenses in most areas of the City, meeting the criteria for overpayment.
+This pattern generally coincides with TCAC/HCD opportunity area designations, with highest levels of cost-burdened renters observed in the Via Lomas neighborhood and in the moderate- and high-resource areas along Interstate 5.
 In these neighborhoods, the rate of cost-burden among renting households exceeds 65 percent.
-As shown in Chart 8, All housing opportunity sites identified are in areas where renter overpayment exceeds 46 percent.
+As shown in Chart 8, all identified housing opportunity sites are located in areas where renter overpayment is significant.
 The City will seek to address overpayment by helping to facilitate the development of below-market rate housing and addressing the overall need for increased housing.
-Approximately 64 percent of low-income units are anticipated on housing opportunity sites located in areas where rates of renter overpayment are approximately 46.0 percent to 46.9 percent.
+Approximately half of lower-income units are anticipated on housing opportunity sites located in areas where rates of renter overpayment are approximately 46.0 percent to 46.9 percent.
 Moderate and above-moderate units are anticipated in areas within which rates of renter overpayment range between 65.2 and 69 percent.
-An additional 389 low-income units are anticipated in areas where rates of renter overpayment are approximately 77.0 percent.
+An additional 363 lower-income units are anticipated in areas where rates of renter overpayment are approximately 77.0 percent.
 Units added on identified sites will help to increase available housing supply in neighborhoods with high rates of overcrowding, helping to improve conditions for overcrowded households.
 The following programs, address affordable housing creation and mitigate displacement through land use changes, preserving at-risk units, density bonuses, Section 8 rental assistance, and other means: Programs H-1, H-3, H-4, H-7, H-14, H-15, and H-16.